MohamedHashim/verycreatives_task/README.md

 # Verycreatives Movies App task

-A movies app showing the popular movies and Add to favourite list.
+A movies app showing the popular and top rated movies with the ability of adding any movie in the favourite list.

 App Features
 ---------------

-1- Movies List Feature
+1- Popular Movies List Feature

+2- TopRated Movies List Feature

-2- Movies Details Feature
+3- Movies Details Feature

-3- Add Movie to the favourite list Feature
+4- Save Movies to the favourite list via Room database

-4- Save all favourite movies in Room database
+5- Show all favourite movies

 App Architecture
 --------------

-Movies Inc app is implemented in Kotlin and the software architectural pattern is MVVM
+Movies app is implemented in Kotlin and the software architectural pattern is MVVM

 We care to implement it in clean architecture which separates the application code into layers and these layers define the Separation of Concerns (SOC) inside the codebase